-- 83.-(1) A voter shall vote by use of a secret envelope, as that prescribed for postal voting. - (2) A voter is entitled to cast one vote only at any venue where pre-poll voting takes place. - (3) An institution or facility (except in the case of a locality that is remote or the number of voters in a locality is not sufficient for the establishment of a polling station) must provide a list of voters voting in that location. - (4) A place at which pre-poll voting is being conducted shall, for the purposes of this Act and to the extent applicable, be a polling station. - (5) A voter shall, having his or her name marked off the voter list for the location, institution or facility, be issued with a pre-poll ballot paper and instructions and materials to vote. - (6) A voter to whom a pre-poll ballot paper has been issued must mark on the ballot paper in the manner prescribed for the marking of ballot papers in section 54. - (7) After having voted, the voter must fold the pre-poll ballot paper and insert it in the secret envelope and seal the secret envelope. - (8) The voter must put the completed and sealed envelope into a ballot box and must not mark the secret envelope in any manner. - (9) The voter must vote without undue delay and must leave the polling station as soon as he or she has put the sealed envelope in the ballot box. - (10) Before placing the completed and sealed envelope in a ballot box, the voter shall be required to have a finger inked with the indelible substance. - (11) While in the place where pre-poll voting is being conducted, a voter is not permitted to reveal or announce the content of his or her ballot paper, and any voter who does so, must have his or her ballot paper confiscated and invalidated by the election official in charge, provided it has not yet been inserted into the ballot box.
+83.-(1) A voter shall vote by use of a secret envelope, as that prescribed for postal voting.

+(2) A voter is entitled to cast one vote only at any venue where pre-poll voting takes place.

+(3) An institution or facility (except in the case of a locality that is remote or the number of voters in a locality is not sufficient for the establishment of a polling station) must provide a list of voters voting in that location.

+(4) A place at which pre-poll voting is being conducted shall, for the purposes of this Act and to the extent applicable, be a polling station.

+(5) A voter shall, having his or her name marked off the voter list for the location, institution or facility, be issued with a pre-poll ballot paper and instructions and materials to vote.

+(6) A voter to whom a pre-poll ballot paper has been issued must mark on the ballot paper in the manner prescribed for the marking of ballot papers in section 54.

+(7) After having voted, the voter must fold the pre-poll ballot paper and insert it in the secret envelope and seal the secret envelope.

+(8) The voter must put the completed and sealed envelope into a ballot box and must not mark the secret envelope in any manner.

+(9) The voter must vote without undue delay and must leave the polling station as soon as he or she has put the sealed envelope in the ballot box.

+(10) Before placing the completed and sealed envelope in a ballot box, the voter shall be required to have a finger inked with the indelible substance.

+(11) While in the place where pre-poll voting is being conducted, a voter is not permitted to reveal or announce the content of his or her ballot paper, and any voter who does so, must have his or her ballot paper confiscated and invalidated by the election official in charge, provided it has not yet been inserted into the ballot box.

+(12) A voter whose ballot paper has been invalidated under subsection (11) is not entitled to receive another ballot paper.

+(13) During the pre-poll voting process, it is prohibited for any person other than the presiding officer to remove any ballot paper from the polling station.

+(13A) If a presiding officer removes a ballot paper from the polling station, the presiding officer must ensure that he or she is accompanied by at least another election official and the procedure for assisted voting in accordance with section 57 is followed.

-- (12) A voter whose ballot paper has been invalidated under subsection (11) is not entitled to receive another ballot paper. - (13) During the pre-poll voting process, it is prohibited for any person other than the presiding officer to remove any ballot paper from the polling station. - (14) It is prohibited for any person to use a mobile phone, camera or any other electronic device while in the polling booth voting screen with the exception of the presiding officer or a person authorised by the Supervisor. - (15) Proxy voting is prohibited. - (16) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both. - (17) To the extent relevant, sections 54 to 64 shall apply to a venue or venues where pre-poll voting will take place.
+(14) It is prohibited for any person to use a mobile phone, camera or any other electronic device while in the voting screen with the exception of the presiding officer or a person authorised by the Supervisor.

+(15) Proxy voting is prohibited.

+(16) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both.

+(17) To the extent relevant, sections 54 to 64 shall apply to a venue or venues where pre-poll voting will take place.